PeterDeKok/pigeon-templates/README.md

 - A company model, which has many users
 - A PDF template and an e-mail template

-To add a templates to a Model, it has to implement the PigeonTemplateContract.
+To add templates to a Model, it has to implement the PigeonTemplateContract.
 This can be easily done by adding the HasPigeonTemplates trait.
 (Don't forget to add the interface as well).